Versatile bassist is equally at home with his arco classical chops and those nasty funk and R&B grooves!

 December 6, 2010

 Most of Reggie’s earliest playing experiences were in R&B and jazz clubs.
-He eventually took up acoustic bass and studied classical technique with Neil Courtney of the Philadelphia Orchestra and composition with Dennis Sandole.
+He eventually took up acoustic bass and studied classical technique with Neil Courtney of the Philadelphia Orchestra, and composition with Dennis Sandole.

-Throughout his stellar career, Hamilton has performed and/or recorded with Boyz II Men, Whitney Houston, Mariah Carey, Seal, Sheila E, John Mellencamp, Herbie Hancock, Wallace Roney, Billy Childs, Warren Zevon, Bette Midler, Michael Jackson, Barbra Streisand, Babyface and many, many others.
+Throughout his stellar career, Hamilton has performed and/or recorded with Boyz II Men, Whitney Houston, Mariah Carey, Seal, Sheila E, John Mellencamp, Herbie Hancock, Wallace Roney, Billy Childs, Warren Zevon, Bette Midler, Michael Jackson, Barbra Streisand, Babyface, and many others.
 Reggie’s solo release, My Village, is available on Sleepy Thumb Records.

 RH: Both cities are fantastic as far as musical growth is concerned.
 Since they’re both international meccas, musicians and artists of every type can be found in both places.
 LA, for some time, had a stronghold on the recording sessions, but with the advent of technology, any bedroom can potentially garnish a platinum hit today.
 I can safely say I like the climate in LA.
 Walking an upright bass through the snow while slinging an electric on my back does not a fun day make!